mwri/temporalstate/README.md

 ## Quick start

 Temporal state is a library for building, manipulating and deriving the state of a collection of variables over time.
+It is efficient, using binary trees, and will scale to big data sets.

 For example, if you create a temporalstate object and tell it the **weather** is `"raining"` at **t = 5** it can then be derived that the **weather** is